SeaGL/seagl.github.io/CONTRIBUTING.md

 4. Stage your changes: `git add filename`.
 5. Commit your changes: `git commit -m 'Brief commit message'`.
 6. Push your branch: `git push origin new-branch-name`.
-7. Create new Pull Request on GitHub.
+7. Go to your new branch on GitHub and create a Pull Request.